-1. Establish quiet time before bed.
+3. Establish quiet time before bed.

 To stop toddler tantrum bedtime battles, your child can relax in their room for 30 minutes before they must turn the lights off.
 Older kids can have an hour or whatever you feel comfortable with.
 During this time they can read, or do a relaxing activity that you choose together.
 The goal is to help them wind down and ease into bedtime.
 My son likes to arrange all of his stuffed animals just so and then read to himself.
 When he was younger I read to him.

-2. Establish certain rituals.
+4. Establish certain rituals.

 Establishing rituals with kids is very important, and can be very helpful in getting them to sleep.
 Reading to your young child before he or she sleeps each night is a ritual you can do that has secondary benefits, because it will get them interested in books.
 You might also give your child a soothing drink before bedtime, like warm milk or chamomile tea.
-Then they can brush their teethh and floss as the next part of their ritual.
+Then they can brush their teeth and floss as the next part of their ritual.
 They might also enjoy a relaxing you using a little essential oils sleep recipe and a little back rub.
 Or a evening bath is another relaxing choice for bedtime routines for children.

-3. Have your child set their own alarm clock.
+5. Have your child set their own alarm clock.

 Not all children are able to do this on their own, so parents of toddlers can do this with them as part of the bedtime routine for kids.
 Setting their own clock (with you) will help them gain a sense of responsibility and time management.
 It helps toddlers understand they have to go to bed because the clock says it is time and that they can get up in the morning when the clock says it is time.
 They have to have enough sleep to grow big and strong.
-They love that!
+Toddlers love that!
 They may also like a motion activated nightlight so they can get up to go to the bathroom easily.

-4. Give positive reinforcement.
+7. Give positive reinforcement.

 When your child or teen is able to go to bed without fighting you, be sure to praise them for their accomplishment.
 It’s always important to catch your child being good, and any time you can say, “Great job,” it helps them feel positive about their behavior.
 If you toddler is enjoying their quiet time you can say, “Wow, you are really acting like a big boy (or girl).
 I am so proud of the way you are looking at books quietly to get ready for bed.”

-In short, if you are still having problems with difficult child behavior even after establishing clear bedtime routines for children and clear rules, then you should have solid consequences in place.
-For instance, if your teen is waking up late, missing the bus, make it clear that this behavior is unacceptable.
+This tactic of holding children accountable to the bedtime routine is important for toddlers, kids, and teens.
+For instance, if your child is waking up late and missing the bus, make it clear that this behavior is unacceptable.
 Sit down with him and calmly ask him why he thinks the situation isn’t working and what he can do to fix it.
-Help him understand that it’s his responsibility to hold up his end of the bargain, and that you’ll have to set an earlier bedtime or revoke electronics privileges until his behavior will improve.
+Help him understand that it’s his responsibility to hold up his end of the bargain.
+You’ll have to set an earlier bedtime or revoke electronics privileges until his behavior improves.
 When he shows he can be responsible, then you’ll let him try a later bedtime.
 Don’t give in if he puts up a fight or throws a tantrum!
 I know it’s hard for parents when their children resist.
 Make it clear to the child that he has the chance to earn his privileges back.

-Following these tips for bedtime routines for kids will help you to maintain structure and consequences in your household, as well as help defuse the bedtime power struggle.
-Kids love routines and knowing what to expect so establishing bedtime routines for children is the quickest way to solve toddler sleep problems and help prevent problems as they grow older.
+Following these tips to set a healthy bedtime routine for kids will help defuse the bedtime power struggle and let everyone sleep better.
+It is important to maintain structure and consequences in your household.
+Kids love routines and knowing what to expect so establishing a toddler bedtime routines is the quickest way to solve toddler sleep problems and help prevent problems as they grow older.